-- Rinse the loose debris off with water and allow the remaining residues to soak and soften.
+Rinse any loose debris off with water and allow the remaining residues to soak and soften.
 Use soap and water to wash the residue, then rinse.

-(You may wish to repeat and leave soap on longer than normal to help with softening hardened residue.) - For more stubborn areas use an ammonia based glass cleaner followed by a warm soapy water wash and a rinse. - Remember to use micro-fiber towels during this process to help avoid scratches. - If this does not work, as a last resort, use a bug removal product (like SEAFOAM Bugs-B-Gone or equivalent) in a shady area and follow the directions on label.
+NOTE: You may wish to repeat and leave soap on longer than normal to help with softening hardened residue.

+- For more stubborn areas, use an ammoniabased glass cleaner followed by washing with warm soapy water, then rinse. - Remember to use microfiber towels during this process to help avoid scratches. - If this does not work, as a last resort, use a bug removal product (like SEAFOAM Bugs-B-Gone, or equivalent) in a shady area and follow the directions on label.